clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 Find the EGFR amplification and zoom in on the gene.

 !!!
 TIP
-    * When there are really high amplifications the data is sometimes outside the default scale.
+    When there are really high amplifications the data is sometimes outside the default scale.
 Click the box "Zoom to data extent" to see all the data.

 !!! question "Question 13"
     :question:
-    What is the approximate log2 ratio of the EGFR mutation in the figure?
+    What is the approximate log2 ratio, based on the plot, of the EGFR mutation?

 !!! question "Question 14"
     :question: